Tarrasch/antigen-hs/README.md

 ## Usage

-Each time you update `MyAntigen.hs` you have to run `antigen-hs-compile`
+Each time you update `MyAntigen.hs` you have to run `antigen-hs-setup`

 ## Limitations

-The antigen plugin does way more than it should (just look at its bloated command list).
+The original [antigen] plugin does way more than it should (just look at its bloated command list).
 This plugin tries to be minimal, if you are enough experienced with computers to use a zsh plugin manager, you can delete and manage the repositories in `~/.antigen-hs/repos` manually yourself!